 Both or whatever you like!
 We make recommendations, so you have the most productive fishing, but we don’t dictate to you how you are going to fish.

 We mostly anchor but drift when the conditions are favorable.

 Mostly, we use bait, but sometimes we jig.
 It is a matter of personal preference, and we like to let you do what you like to do.

-Half of the deposit is refundable if we are able to rebook your time at the lodge.
-If for some reason you must cancel, we will credit the full amount less $500, towards a future trip.
+If you must cancel your trip, half of the deposit is refundable IF we are able to re-book your time at the lodge.
+If for some reason you must cancel after the final payment is made, you may transfer your booking to another person, or we will credit one half of your full payment towards a future trip.